Floorp-Projects/Floorp/docs/contributing/debugging/debugging_on_macos.rst

-macOS 10.14 introduced Notarization and Hardened Runtime features for improved application security. macOS 10.15 went further, requiring applications to be Notarized with Hardened Runtime enabled in order to launch (ignoring workarounds.)
+macOS 10.14 introduced Notarization and Hardened Runtime features for improved application security. macOS 10.15 went further, requiring applications to be Notarized with Hardened Runtime enabled in order to launch (ignoring workarounds).
 When run on earlier macOS versions, Notarization and Hardened Runtime settings have no effect.

 Official Builds